nizzaneela/Programming_error_explanation/README.md

 BF = \frac{P(\mathbf{Y}|I_2)}{P(\mathbf{Y} |I_1)}
 $$

 Page 14 describes how the Bayes factor is taken from the combination of the posterior and prior odds.
-Though not stated explicitly, this must refer to multiplication of the posterior odds by the inverse of the prior odds (Bayes' theorem). i.e.:
+Though not stated explicitly, this must refer to multiplication of the posterior odds by the inverse of the prior odds (Bayes' theorem), i.e.:

 $$
 BF = \frac{P(I_2|\mathbf{Y})}{P(I_1|\mathbf{Y})} \cdot \frac{P(I_1)}{P(I_2)}